BrenKenna/pyanamo/code/README.md

 ### Sanity check pipeline can run
-Running the application as a background, opens up coding possibilties for monitoring the pipeline.
+Running the application as a background job, opens up coding possibilties for monitoring the pipeline.
 Initially this can take the form of terminating the active instance, if the application is no longer running after a short time window.
 Useful scenario to minimize wasted CPU hrs if a mistake if ever made on creating tasks for DynamoDB, examples could be referencing an input file that does not exist, or no tasks were uploaded to DynamoDB for instance.

 ```bash
 # Run application: 	View & instance ID